Students with caring responsibilities

 - membership of carers support groups

-Before you arrive, we recommend you inform your academic department of any responsibilities which may have an impact your studies or ability to attend classes.
+Before you arrive, we recommend you inform your academic department of any responsibilities that may have an impact your studies or ability to attend classes.

-Your academic department will support you where you experience difficulty keeping up with academic work, or your timetable clashes with your caring responsibilities for example.
+Your academic department will support you if you experience difficulty keeping up with academic work, or your timetable clashes with your caring responsibilities for example.

 You will be assigned a personal tutor who will also be able to offer support and discuss any adjustments that you may need in relation to your studies.

-If you are a recognised carer you may be eligible for the University Bursary.
-Please visit the page below for more information.
+If you're a recognised carer, you may be eligible for the University Bursary.
+Visit the page below for more information:

-For further guidance, please contact our Fees and Funding Team.
+For further guidance, contact our Fees and Funding Team.

-If you are a part-time student with caring responsibilities you may be eligible for a carer's allowance provided by the government.
+If you're a part-time student with caring responsibilities, you may be eligible for a carer's allowance provided by the government.

-Where you require independent advice relating to welfare benefits, please contact the Student Advice Centre.
+If you need independent advice about welfare benefits, contact the Student Advice Centre.